Furnace Filter Location

 The location of your air filter depends on the type of AC unit in your house.
 While most furnace filters can be found in the blower of the furnace, you must be able to find your furnace or AC unit first.
 Whether you are moving into a new home or you always let the technician handle the job during annual tune-ups, you should know how to locate the air filter in your home.
 Good news – we're here to give you a few ideas.

-Where Is My Furnace Filter?
+Where Is The Furnace Filter Located?

 Your furnace filter will most likely be found in the blower of your furnace.
 Where the blower is depends on how the furnace was installed.